Do you love sitting behind the wheel? Would you like to drive for money?

 public liability insurance

-Public liability insurance is optional but you may prefer to have it as it’ll cover you for things like dropping a heavy box on a client’s foot or other people-related accidents.
+Public liability insurance is optional, but it will cover you for those accidents that can always occur.
+Think, dropping a box on a client’s foot or accidentally damaging a postbox lock.

 Step 3: Fuel